-You already know about Phishing: the process of putting in some bait and waiting for someone to divulge his/her personal information.
-Phishing comes in many flavors like Spear Phishing, Tabnabbing, Whaling, Tabjacking, and Vishing and Smishing.
+You already know about Phishing: putting in some bait and waiting for someone to divulge their personal information.
+Phishing comes in many flavors like Spear Phishing, Tabnabbing, Whaling, Tabjacking, and Vishing Smishing.
 But there is yet another type, and that is Spear Phishing.

 You may have already come across Spear Phishing.
-When using this technique, cyber criminals send you a message from an entity that you know.
+Cybercriminals use this technique to send you a message from an entity you know.
 The message asks you for your personal and financial information.
-Since it appears originating from a known entity, you just reply without a second thought.
+Since it appears to originate from a known entity, you reply without a second thought.

 What is Spear Phishing

-Spear Phishing is a method where cyber criminals use a targetted technique to dupe you into believing that you received a legitimate email from a known entity, asking you for your information.
+Spear Phishing is a method where cybercriminals use a targeted technique to dupe you into believing you received a legitimate email from a known entity asking you for your information.
 The entity can be a person or any organization that you deal with.

-In most cases, cyber criminals keep an eye on your activities on the Internet, especially on the social media.
-When they get any information from you on any website, they’ll grab the opportunity to extract information from you.
+In most cases, cybercriminals keep an eye on your activities on the Internet, especially on social media.
+When they get information from you on any website, they’ll grab the opportunity to extract it from you.

 For example, you post an update saying you bought a phone from Amazon on any social networking site.
-Then you receive an email from Amazon saying your card is blocked and that you need to verify your account before making any more purchases.
-Since the email ID looks like Amazon, you readily give away the information they ask.
+Then you receive an email from Amazon saying your card is blocked and you must verify your account before making any more purchases.
+Since the email ID looks like Amazon, you readily give away the information they ask for.

-In other words, Spear Phishing has targetted Phishing.
+In other words, Spear Phishing has targeted Phishing.
 The email IDs and messages are personalized for you – based on information available on the Internet about you.

 Spear Phishing Examples

-While phishing is a daily thing and many are familiar with it enough to stay protected, some still fall prey to it.
+While Phishing is a daily thing, and many are familiar enough to stay protected, some still fall prey to it.

-One of the best and popular spear phishing examples is the way RSA unit of EMC was targeted.
-RSA was responsible for the cyber security of EMC.
-The cyber criminals sent two emails, each with an EXCEL file containing an active MACRO.
+One of the best and most famous spear phishing examples is how the RSA unit of EMC was targeted.
+RSA was responsible for the cybersecurity of EMC.
+The cybercriminals sent two emails containing an EXCEL file containing an active MACRO.
 The title of the email was said to be Recruitment Plan.
-While both the emails were filtered into the Junk Folders of employees, one of the employees got curious and retrieved it.
+While both emails were filtered into the Junk Folders of employees, one of the employees got curious and retrieved it.
 When opened, the MACRO opened a backdoor for the people who sent the email.
-They were then able to procure credentials of employees.
+They were then able to procure the credentials of employees.
 Despite being a security firm, if RSA could get tricked, imagine the life of unsuspecting regular Internet users.

 Spear Phishing protection

-Always remember that no e-commerce company will ask you your personal information via email or phone.
-If you receive any message in any form asking you for details that you don’t feel comfortable sharing, consider it a spear phishing attempt and cut it off directly.
+Remember that no e-commerce company will ask you for your personal information via email or phone.
+If you receive any message asking you for details you don’t feel comfortable sharing, consider it a spear-phishing attempt and cut it off directly.
 Ignore such emails, messages and switch off such calls.
-You can confirm with the organization or person before responding in future.
+You can confirm with the organization or person before responding in the future.

-Among other Spear Phishing protection methods, is to share only as much as is needed on social networking sites.
-You can say it is a photo of your new phone and post it instead of adding you bought it from XYZ organization – on a certain date.
+Among other Spear Phishing protection methods is to share only as much as is needed on social networking sites.
+You can say it is a photo of your new phone and post it instead of adding you bought it from XYZ organization – on a specific date.

-You have to learn to identify Phishing Attacks to know more about protection from phishing in general.
-Basically, you should have a good security software that filters your email well.
-You can add email certifications and encryptions to the email clients that you use so that you are better protected.
-Many of the spear phishing attempts may get caught with certificate-reading programs built into or installed to the email client.
+You must learn to identify Phishing Attacks to know more about protection from Phishing.
+It would be best to have good security software that filters your email well.
+You can add email certifications and encryptions to the email clients you use to protect you better.
+Many spear-phishing attempts may get caught with certificate-reading programs built into or installed on the email client.